coleins/Enquest-Training/Training.md

 ## DASHBOARD

-overview of what you are going to expect in the system
+Overview of what you are going to expect in the system

+### Total Head Count

+active number of employees in the organization

+### Present

+total number of employees present as of today

+### Absent

-**Total Head Count** -active number of employees in the organization **Present** total number of employees present as of today **Absent** total number of employees absent as of today, reason may be failure to clock in, or those on leave and information has not been updated in the system, those who are on their weekly off but their info is not updated in the system
+total number of employees absent as of today, reason may be failure to clock in, or those on leave and information has not been updated in the system, those who are on their weekly off but their info is not updated in the system

+### Late in

-**Late in** indidcates the number of employees who have clocked in late as of the start time of their shift.
+indidcates the number of employees who have clocked in late as of the start time of their shift.

+### Early Out

+employees have clocked out earlier than the end of the shift as of today

+### On Leave

-**Early Out** employees have clocked out earlier than the end of the shift as of today **On Leave** Indicates the number of employees on leave as of today. if the leave is captured corerectly it will show on leave card. if not it will appear on the absent card.
+Indicates the number of employees on leave as of today. if the leave is captured corerectly it will show on leave card. if not it will appear on the absent card.

+### Weely Off

-**Weely Off** is when employees are on their resting day. indicates the number the number of employees whose weekly off is the present day. if the weekly off is captured corerectly it will show on weekly off card. if not it will appear on the absent card.
+is when employees are on their resting day. indicates the number the number of employees whose weekly off is the present day. if the weekly off is captured corerectly it will show on weekly off card. if not it will appear on the absent card.

+### Holiday

-**Holiday** the system allows the user to add and customize holidays. the holiday in the dashboard therefore indicates the number of employees who have clocked in during the holiday.
+the system allows the user to add and customize holidays. the holiday in the dashboard therefore indicates the number of employees who have clocked in during the holiday.
 The system will indicate the hours that the employees are entitled to be paid for working during holidays. if there are employees whose shift is schedule to include the holidays will be marked as present if the clock in and absent is if they fail to clock in.

+### Compensatory Off/ C-Off

-**Compensatory Off/ C-Off** This captures the information for employees who have been assigned compensatory off. that is, if they have worked on their weekly off or during the holidays if asked by management.
+This captures the information for employees who have been assigned compensatory off. that is, if they have worked on their weekly off or during the holidays if asked by management.

+### Contract expired

-**Contract expired** if employees are under contract. those whose contract has expired as of the present day are displayed on the dashboard.
+if employees are under contract. those whose contract has expired as of the present day are displayed on the dashboard.

 ## MASTERS